m-meingast/Sorting/README.md

 # Sorting

-Your task is to implement a sorting algorithm of your choice
+Your task is to implement a sorting algorithm of your choice.
+The Project Template consists of a **Main** class and a **Sorting** class.
+Each task should be implementet in the **Sorting** class.
+The **Main** class should then call the respective methods you implemented.

 Test your algorithm with different sizes of arrays.
 It is sufficient if you use int arrays.